-- To make the cream cheese filling, place softened cream cheese and 3 tablespoons preserves in mixing bowl and beat with an electric mixer until well combined and creamy.
+- To make the cream cheese filling, place softened cream cheese and 3 tablespoons of strawberry preserves in a mixing bowl and beat with an electric mixer until well combined and creamy.
 Set aside.8 ounce cream cheese, 3 tbsp strawberry preserves

-- Cut french bread into six 1 1/2 inch to 2 inch slices.
+- Cut French bread into six 1 1/2 inch to 2-inch slices.
 Reserve end pieces for another use.
-Cut a pocket into the side of each slice, being careful not to go all the way to the bottom.
+Cut a pocket into the side of each slice, being careful not to go all the way to the bottom.1 loaf French bread

 - Stuff each pocket with cream cheese mixture.

-- Spray 9 x 13 dish with cooking spray.
-Arrange slices flat in dish.
+- Spray a 9 x 13 dish with cooking spray.
+Arrange slices flat in the dish.

-- In bowl beat together eggs, milk, and vanilla until well blended.
+- In a bowl, beat together eggs, milk, and vanilla until well blended.
 Pour the egg mixture over the top of the bread in the baking dish.
-Cover and refrigerate several hours or overnight.4 eggs, 1 cup milk, 1 tsp vanilla extract
+Cover and refrigerate for several hours or overnight.4 eggs, 1 cup milk, 1 tsp vanilla extract

-- Remove cover and bake in a 350 degree oven for 30-40 minutes, or until golden brown.
+- Remove cover and bake in a 350-degree oven for 30 to 40 minutes, or until golden brown.

-- Place 1 cup strawberry preserves in a microwave safe bowl.
-Microwave at 30 second intervals, stirring in between each, until melted and pourable consistency.
+- Place 1 cup of strawberry preserves in a microwave-safe bowl.
+Microwave at 30-second intervals, stirring in between each, until melted and pourable consistency.
 Serve warm over warm stuffed french toast.

 ~The Wolf Within~